FAQs

 What acetate do KIMEZE use to make their frames?

 KIMEZE frames are cut from Mazzucchelli acetate, widely regarded as the finest acetate produced anywhere in the world.
-KIMEZE works with the M49 grade — a dense, high-lustre material that polishes to exceptional depth and retains colour with far greater permanence than standard acetate.
-Mazzucchelli has supplied the world's leading eyewear houses from its mill in northern Italy for over a century.
+This means KIMEZE works with biodegradable dense, high-lustre material that polishes to exceptional depth and retains colour with far greater permanence than standard acetate.
+Mazzucchelli has supplied the world’s leading eyewear houses from its mill in northern Italy for over a century.
 You can read more on our Craft page.

 What is the tumbling process used to finish KIMEZE frames?